-Here’s a slightly modified version of the lava cake recipe.
+Here’s a slightly modified version of the Peanut Butter Molten Lava Cakes recipe.
 This is what the lava cake should look like when you cut into it.

 These are easy to prepare, but rather delicate, so be careful when you invert them.
 You can use cake flour or all-purpose.
 I’ve used both types and the only difference is that the cake flour version is slightly more tender than the all-purpose.
 Don’t over-bake.
 Check the cakes at 7 minutes, and if they smell and appear set, go ahead and flip.
 If you do end up over-baking, you’ll have moist but disappointing little lava-free cakes.